skip to main content

 What should you look for in a password manager?

 Finally, a password manager should list “zero knowledge” somewhere on its product page.
-That means its developer doesn’t have access to your data.
+That means the developer doesn’t have access to your data.
 If a password manager advertises device synchronization (most do), that data should reside on the developer’s cloud servers as an inaccessible encrypted blob.

 For a more in-depth look at the essential features to consider in a password manager, jump ahead to our expanded section below.